You’re Allowed to Grieve This Too

 Grief doesn’t only come with death.

-Most of us associate grief with losing someone we love, but its reach goes far beyond that.
+Most of us associate grief with losing someone we love, but it goes far beyond that.
 Grief can show up in so many different ways, quietly, unexpectedly, and in places we don’t always think to look.
 It is a deeply human response to loss, and it can bring a mix of heartache, reflection, and sometimes even transformation.

 Here are just a few of the many ways grief might show up in your life: